 Minnows blamed for algae-filled French, Spanish lakes

-Seix (France) (AFP) – Perched 1,800 metres (about 6,000 feet) near France's border with Spain lies the emerald Areau lake -- whose colour experts blame on minnows used by anglers as live bait.
+Seix (France) (AFP) – Perched 1,800 metres (about 6,000 feet) from France's border with Spain is the emerald Areau lake -- whose colour experts blame on minnows used by anglers as live bait.

 Issued on: